websanco/liferay-learn/site/README.md

 ## Formatting

 This project is using [@liferay/npm-scripts](https://github.com/liferay/liferay-frontend-projects/tree/master/projects/npm-tools) to format all its `.scss` and `.js` files.
+It enforces Liferay specific code styles via ESLint, Prettier, and stylelint.

-To automatically format the source, go to the root directory and run `npm run format`.
-Alternatively, run `npm run format:check` to check if there are any formatting errors.
+To automatically format the source, go to the root directory and run `npm run fix`.
+Alternatively, run `npm run check` to check if there are any formatting errors.

+To only format source code with Prettier, run `npm run format` and `npm run format:check`.